GE AC44C6M: Similar rebuilds

+AC4400CWM

 The AC4400CWM is a similar rebuild program undertaken by GE/Wabtec, but starts with an AC4400CW or AC6000CW (UP only) instead of a Dash 9.
-Union Pacific, CSX, and CPKC have rebuilt several hundred AC4400CW into AC4400CWM models.
+Ferromex, Union Pacific, CSX, and CPKC have rebuilt several hundred AC4400CW into AC4400CWM models.
+Only CPKC classifies them as AC4400CWM, while CSX classifies as CM44AC/CM44AH and UP classifies as C44ACM.

+AC44C4M

 The AC44C4M is a rebuild similar to the AC44C6M, but AC44C4M locomotives feature 4 traction motors and an A1A-A1A configuration rather than the AC44C6M's 6-traction motors in a C-C configuration.
 This is similar to the ES44C4 and ET44C4 that BNSF also operates.
 These locomotives also retain their original cabs, with the exception of unit 616 as of 2025.
 BNSF has so far been the only customer of the AC44C4M, with 21 locomotives.
 They are numbered 599-615 and 617-619 and were formerly ATSF C44-9W units.

+AC44C6CF

+The AC44C6CF is a cheaper, experimental rebuild version of the AC44C6M.
+Norfolk Southern partnered with the Spanish company CAF to rebuild NS Dash 9 no. 8946 with CAF electricals, including AC traction motors, but still keeps its original cab.
+It was renumbered to no. 8520 and was sent for test on the Western New York and Pennsylvania Railroad.
+However, the locomotive frequently suffered from electrical and computer system problems and faulty control systems, forcing the unit to be stored for one month in Driftwood, Pennsylvania in August 2019, and then sent back to Altoona, Pennsylvania the next month.
+NS officially retired and sold the unit to Knoxville Locomotive Works (KLWX) in August 2020.
+Plans for the second unit (no. 8521) were abandoned and instead converted into an AC44C6M.